saradindusengupta/FB_birthday_wish/README.md

 Replies_to_FB_birthday_wish
 To comment ,like on birthday post on the timeline.
-This script uses the facebook's Graph API ; here: https://developers.facebook.com/docs/graph-api.
+This script uses the facebook's Graph API ; Here: https://developers.facebook.com/docs/graph-api.
 To get the access token visit here: https://developers.facebook.com/tools/explorer To make the script operate correctly place it in the working directory [/home/username]